Skills Mismatch: Sources and Consequences

 Intervention(s)

 The project will use a randomised controlled trial (RCT) approach.
 The RCT involves giving participants who are final-year college students in Thailand different treatments.
-The three main treatments are as follows:
+The two main treatments are as follows:

-3. Promoting Growth Mindset: the intervention will produce video media that provide training of a growth mindset in a job search process context.
-All participants in this treatment will receive the same video.
+2. Promoting Growth Mindset: the intervention will involve participants taking an online course showing role models and other trainings that promotes growth mindset in a job search context.
+Participants will receive the same video.

 Treatments are randomized at the individual level.
-This experiment has 8 experimental groups: 7 treatment groups (G1-G7) and 1 control group (G8).
+This experiment has 4 experimental groups: 3 treatment groups for treatment 1, treatment 2 and the interaction and the control group.

 Intervention Start Date